Alcazaba Of Málaga

 Visiting The Alcazaba Of Málaga

+The climb to the top is a mi ture of the historic arches and walls of the Alcazaba with charming patios and gardens.
 Once you reach the top, you will be able to explore the area of the fortress.
 The architecture is Moorish and of the Al-Andalus time, Many features such as the horseshoe or Moorish arch ways, garden patios and other Al-Andalus features are very present within this Alcazaba.
 The overall condition of the Alcazaba is very well-preserved.

-Alcazaba Of Málaga Opening Times And Prices 2023
+Alcazaba Of Málaga Opening Times And Prices 2025